Hit Let's Encrypt Rate Limit While Testing cert-manager

 Let's Encrypt has rate limits to prevent abuse:

-I hit the duplicate certificate limit hard.
 Once you hit it, you're locked out for a week.
+No exceptions.

 I should have used staging.
 I didn't because I wanted to see if the cert would actually work in a browser.
 Lazy shortcut that cost me a week.